Keyboard use in Windows

 Windows in general

-The Windows key opens the Start menu, after which arrow keys or letter keys can be used to select the desired option.
+The Windows key opens the Start menu, after which arrow keys can be used to select the desired option.
+The panel on the right of the Start menu can be reached with the Tab key.

-Alt-Spacebar opens the system menu of the active window, after which one can maximize or minimize the window or go to "previous size" by pressing the letter key corresponding to the underlined letter for the desired option.
-This is useful, since windows tend to open in a too small size to work in.
-So Alt-Spacebar, m, maximizes the too small window.
+Alt-Spacebar opens the system menu of the active window, after which one can maximize or minimize the window or go to "previous size" by pressing the letter key corresponding to the underlined letter of the desired option.

-A local (context) menu for the current selection, cursor position or active window can be evoked by pressing the key with a depiction of a menu with an arrow, located to the left of the right Ctrl key (on my keyboard).
+A local (context) menu for the current selection, cursor position, or active window can be evoked by pressing the key with a depiction of a menu, located to the left of the right Ctrl key (on my keyboard).

 With Alt-Tab one can switch between the windows one has open.
 Push Tab repeatedly while holding Alt.